pranshugaba/maths-wiki/docs/about/style-guide.md

 # Style Guide

-!!! note "Work in progress"
+!!! warning "Work in progress"
-    To be added.
+    This style guide is a work in progress.

+To paraphrase Albert Einstein,
+> Make things as simple as possible, but not simpler.